This information is about Attention Deficit Hyperactivity Disorder in adults.

 4. What makes things better or worse?

-5. Doing things which help you.
+5. Do things which help you

 - You may find it hard to organise things so that you get things done you really need to.